philipturner/molecular-renderer/Documentation/render-process.md

 ---

 First steps:
-- Get the current code working and tested with these revisions
-  - Check the contents of the pixel buffer, confirm that critical locations change color during the animation.
 - Debug TIFF generation, with the text above as reference to search for culprits for bugs
 - Delete the text above
 - Start working on the first test that uses this new functionality